Can You Put A Hot Tub On A Deck

 While it's easier for decks to handle weight that is dispersed, it is not as easy for them to handle this much weight in one spot.

-Your average deck is a few feet off the ground or more.
+How to determine if a deck can support a hot tub: your average deck is a few feet off the ground or more.
 Your deck likely has support beams every six feet or so.
-If you see that it does have support beams or support posts in the right spots, it won't be able to support that much weight.
+If the deck does not have support beams or support posts in the right places, it won't be able to handle the weight of a spa.

 Luckily, adding support posts or beams can be pretty easy if you have the ability to get underneath your deck.
 For decks that sit directly above ground level, no additional support is needed.

 It is always a good idea to have a contractor come and take a look at your decking.

 On average, decking that sits just above ground level can hold around 100 pounds per square foot.
 With 100 pounds per square foot, you'll be able to support a mid-sized hot tub filled with people and water.

 Of course, if your deck sits higher off the ground, it won't have the ability to support as much weight.
 Let's break down a scenario by calculating load capacity.